About the Company

 Imagin Medical is a surgical imaging company focused on establishing a new standard of care in visualizing cancer during minimally invasive surgeries.
 The Company’s initial focus is bladder cancer.

-The i/Blue system is expected to dramatically improve physicians’ ability to visualize, identify and remove cancerous cells.
+The i/Blue Imaging System™ is expected to dramatically improve physicians’ ability to visualize cancerous cells.
 Working in conjunction with fluorescing imaging agents, this advanced, ultrasensitive imaging technology combines sophisticated opto-electronic functions and near-infrared fluorescence to deliver images far superior to conventional white light systems.
-Display options include separate blue or white light images, side-by-side images of blue and white, or a blending of the blue and white light images into one.
-Imagin believes the time savings will increase the efficiency of the operating room and reduce healthcare costs by potentially enabling procedures to be performed in the less expensive physician’s office.
+Display options include separate blue or white light images, blue and white images displayed side-by-side, or a blending of the blue and white light images into one.
+Imagin believes the time savings will increase the efficiency of the operating room and potentially reduce healthcare costs by enabling procedures to be performed in the less expensive physician’s office.

 As the i/Blue Imaging System becomes established in the urology market, the Company will complete development of the i/Vision Imaging System technology which combines multiple illumination sources into one system.
 The i/Vision will accommodate the most commonly used fluorescing contrast agents and will potentially enable Imagin to expand into additional surgical specialties.